ysyk2021/the-power-of-discipline-in-effective-time-management/src/chapter-3-3.md

-Chapter: Creating a Task List and Schedule
+Creating a Task List and Schedule
 ==========================================

 In this chapter, we will explore the importance of creating a task list and schedule for effective time management.
 We will learn how to develop a systematic approach to prioritizing tasks, allocating time, and staying organized.